informalsystems/ibc-starknet/README.md

 starkli account fetch 0x275c4e8756d0a8bd080d828f29fbb61968981e4db8ad61b9eaeb17174242e14 --output deployer/account_1.json
 ```

-One may add the other accounts similarly.
+The keystores of the other wallets can be generated similarly.

 > [!TIP]\
 > Set the environment variables `STARKNET_ACCOUNT=deployer/account_1.json` and